 - The assessments in these materials integrate scientific and engineering concepts and practices within the themes of the TEKS.
 For example, the assessments integrate, include, and assess scientific and engineering practices within the first TEKS band.
-The front matter of the teacher edition of the Assessment Guide organizes this content for all grade levels under the headings: Questions and Answers (1.1.E, F, G), Solving Problems (1.1.G), Working Safely and Responsibility (1.1.A, B, C), and Using Tools (1.1.D, E, F).
-Under each heading, some segments include the program objective and scaffolding Information for each grade level.
-For example, under the heading Solving Problems in the First-grade materials, the objective reads, "Students will be able to identify and explain a problem and make predictions based on observable patterns in nature.
+The front matter of the Assessment Guide Grade 1 Teacher Edition organizes this content for all grade levels under the headings: Questions and Answers (1.1.E, F, G), Solving Problems (1.1.G), Working Safely and Responsibility (1.1.A, B, C), and Using Tools (1.1.D, E, F).
+Under each heading, some segments include the program objective and scaffolding information for each grade level.
+For example, under the heading Solving Problems in the first-grade materials, the objective reads, "Students will be able to identify and explain a problem and make predictions based on observable patterns in nature.
 They will learn that scientists investigate different things in the natural world and use tools to help in their investigations."
 The Assessment Guide contains activities integrating scientific concepts and science and engineering practices with recurring themes and concepts.
 In Matter and its Properties: Chocolate Molds, have students melt chocolate and observe the changes. - Materials include assessments integrating scientific concepts and science and engineering practices with recurring themes and concepts.
-In the STEAM Learn by Doing Steam Activity Reader, Chapter 5 Activity 7, students follow the scientific method to explore the movement of different objects.
+In the Learn By Doing STEAM Activity Reader Book, Chapter 5, Activity 7, students follow the scientific method to explore the movement of different objects.
 Materials include a rubric for teachers to follow and assess the students.
 In Chapter 8, students act like scientists to sort soil components in Activity 5.
-The assessment item for the same standard shows photos of three types of soil and lists the adjectives: dark brown, red, light brown, tiny particles, medium size particles, large-size pieces, clumps, and smooth.
+The assessment item for the same standard shows photos of three types of soil and lists the adjectives: dark brown, red, light brown, tiny particles, medium-sized particles, large-sized pieces, clumps, and smooth.
 The text states, "Question: Write words to describe the different soil types.
 Use the words listed below."
 In Chapter 6, Activity 1, Collecting Rainwater, students will collect water using measuring cups, bowls, and a rain gauge.
-After using tools, the class will create a bar graph and write sentences about their findings. - The Materials include a Learn By Doing Assessment Rubric.
+After using tools, the class will create a bar graph and write sentences about their findings. - The materials include a Learn By Doing Assessment Rubric.
 The resource lists the standards, where taught, a specific assessment question, a general assessment question, and a rubric to score students' answers.
-For 4.
-B, the specific question is, "After reading chapter 5, ask the students the role of engineers in transport."
-The general question is, "Students can identify examples of scientists and engineers and what they do {sic}." - In the Teacher Textbook, the materials include assessments that integrate scientific concepts and science and engineering practices in the How can you use objects from Earth?
-Investigation.
+For 4.B, the specific question is, "After reading chapter 5, ask the students the role of engineers in transport."
+The general question is, "Students can identify examples of scientists and engineers and what they do {sic}." - In the Teacher Textbook Grade 1 Science, the materials include assessments that integrate scientific concepts and science and engineering practices in the How can you use objects from

+Earth? investigation.
 Questions provided include "to get the students started on their inquiry!"
 After the questions, they construct a model house.